input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-10-21.md

 Finally, the team is in the process of improving code packaging and versioning.

-The **consensus** team worked on adding property tests for different aspects of the UTXO HD prototype (era transitions, mempool, and backing store).
+The **consensus** team worked on adding property tests for different aspects of the UTXO HD prototype (era transitions, mempool, and backing store), which helped to uncover a bug.
 Work is also ongoing on Genesis development.
-The team benchmarked a different version of the ChainSync jumping prototype and inspected performance improvements.
+The team benchmarked a different version of the ChainSync jumping prototype and inspected its performance.
+For more details,  [see the technical report here](https://input-output-hk.github.io/cardano-updates/posts/2022-10-18-consensus.html).

-For a detailed overview, see this [technical development report](https://input-output-hk.github.io/cardano-updates/).
+For a detailed overview from the core technolohy teams, see this [technical development report](https://input-output-hk.github.io/cardano-updates/).

 ### WALLETS AND SERVICES